-The Premium Share Plan (PSP) is designed to link a portion of the employee's variable compensation to the long-term success of the Group through its share price.
+The Premium Share Plan (PSP) is designed to link a portion of the employee's variable compensation to the long-term success of the Group.
 A PSP grant is made once a year as part of the annual variable compensation awarded to the individual concerned, and participation is determined on an annual basis.
 The employee is granted a number of shares equal in value to the deferred element.
-These shares vest in equal one-third tranches over a three-year plan period.
-At the end of the plan period, subject to continued employment, the employee then receives an additional share award representing a further onethird of the number of shares granted to him or her at the beginning of the plan period.
+These awards vest in equal tranches over at least three years.
+At the end of the plan period, subject to continued employment, the employee then receives an additional premium award representing a further one-third of the number of awards granted to him or her at the beginning of the plan period.

-Equity-based variable compensation - Equity Performance Plan
+Equity Performance Plan

-The Equity Performance Plan (EPP) is a robust long-term incentive mechanism for key employees.
+The Equity Performance Plan (EPP) is a robust long-term incentive mechanism for the participants.
 It is an equity plan that seeks to create a retention element for key employees and to link a significant portion of the executive compensation to the future performance of the Group.